cocoatoucher/StyledMarkdown/README.md

 </p>

 iOS 15 comes with markdown string support.
 By default, you can style your strings with standard markdown syntax like **`**bold**`** and *`*italic*`*
-Although this is nice, as developers we usually need to specify a bit more complex styling information like `font type` and `text color`.
+This is nice, but there is usually a need to specify more complex styling styling like `font type`, `text color` etc.

 ---